ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

     - Uses blocking APIs instead of asynchronous APIs
     - Implements its own batching mechanism instead of using Serilog's official batching API

-`Serilog.Sinks.SQLite.Alternative` fixes all of these issues.
+`Serilog.Sinks.BetterSqlite` fixes all of these issues.

 ## Roadmap